hamiltonleemark/testbed/docs/installation.rst

    the root account:

    **mysql -u root -p -e "create database testbed;"**
 #.
-Create testbed and admin account.
-During this step provide a username
-   and password.
-This is the testbed administative account.

-   **/usr/local/bin/tbd-manage syncdb**
-#.
 To allow testbed clients access to the database, edit /etc/mysql/my.cnf.
    Comment out both lines:

    **#bind-address   = 127.0.0.1**

    **#skip-networking**
 #.
+Restart mysql:

+   **sudo service mysql restart**
+#.
+Copy example testbed configuration

+  **cd /usr/local/testbed**
+  **cp examples/etc/mysql.cnf etc/mysql.cnf**
+#.
 Edit testbed configuration **/usr/local/testbed/etc/mysql.cnf** and change
-   the password which was set in the previous step.
+   the password which was set in step 7.
 #.
-Restart mysql:

-   **sudo service mysql restart**
+Populate testbed database.

+   **/usr/local/bin/tbd-manage migrate**
+#.
+Create admin account for testbed database not to be confused with the
+   mysql admin account.
+This is a user that had full edit access in the testbed database.
+Run the following command and answer the promps

+   **/usr/local/bin/tbd-manage migrate**
 #.
 Validate proper configuration **tbd db check** to confirm all checks pass.

 Client Installation on Ubuntu 14.04